Eligibility, Categories & More for the Webster Awards

 • Context:

-• What did the story tell us about how we live now or deepen understanding of our history?
+• What did the story tell us about how we live now or did it deepen understanding of our history?

-• Was the story fair to those portrayed in and affected by the story?
+• Was the work fair to those portrayed in and affected by the story?

 Judging Guidelines:

-• Judges will base their decisions on the significance of the topic, the effectiveness of the commentary on the issue at hand, and the quality of the work, including clarity, originality, depth of thought and style.
+Judges will base their decisions on the significance of the topic, the relevance of the commentary regarding the issue at hand, and the quality of the work, including clarity, originality, depth of thought and style.

 DEADLINES

-Three finalists in each category will be announced shortly after Labour Day and the winners will be announced at the 38th annual Webster Awards dinner awards evening, in the fall of 2024, date TBA.
+When the submission deadline closes around the end of July each each, then three finalists in each category will be announced shortly after Labour Day and the winners will be announced at the 39th annual Webster Awards dinner awards evening, date TBA.

 FREQUENTLY ASKED QUESTIONS